Our favorite Nordstrom products of 2021 so far | CNN Underscored

 Nordstrom Men’s Slim Fit Non-Iron Chinos ($69.50; nordstrom.com)

-If you’re getting reacquainted to commuting to the office each day, you need some no fuss officewear.
+If you’re getting reacquainted to commuting to the office each day, you need some no-fuss officewear.
 Consider the Nordstrom Slim Fit Non-Iron Chinos that make throwing them on easy.
-They will pair well with any top and are wrinkle resistant to be dressed up or down.
+They will pair well with any top and are wrinkle-resistant to be dressed up or down.

 Nordstrom Bliss Plush Throw ($39.50; nordstrom.com)